flareshmoney/tf2-sound-vpks/README.md

 (Original Gentoo download https://gamebanana.com/sounds/15595)

 ## no domination sounds
-removes the domination, revenge, nemisis sounds still shows dom notifs in killfeed and on scoreboard.
+removes the domination, revenge, nemisis sounds. still shows dom notifs in killfeed and on scoreboard.